It’s a timeless tradition: the New Year Resolution.

 Another reality of resolutions is we often make ones that are not realistic or concretely helpful.
-So, to all you single mommas out there trying to pin down your resolutions and goals for 2019, here are some resolutions you can kick to the curb or revise, and exchange for resolutions that are:
+So, to all you single mommas out there trying to pin down your resolutions and goals for the new year, here are some resolutions you can kick to the curb or revise, and exchange for resolutions that are:

 Let’s get started!

 Many women make the “I’m losing weight goal,” only to be sidelined by well, cookies, cakes and leftover macaroni and cheese their kids didn’t finish.

 I say, ditch the lose weight goal for a more realistic resolution: “I want to lose X amount of pounds by end of January, February, and so forth by doing X, Y, and Z.”

 This simply makes it a goal that can become a habit.
 You need to have ideas for how you’re going to lose the weight of course, like walking daily, cutting out soda, etc. The more specific you are, the more you are apt to achieve your goal.